arqalite/fire-king-guide/src/combos/sanctuary/17-sanctuary-ponix.md

 # Sanctuary + Ponix

+> This starting hand gives you a choice:
-> With this hand, you will almost always want to start with [_Legendary Fire King Ponix_] - opponents might try to stop its effect with a handtrap, which can give you the opportunity to combo safely with Sanctuary.
+> - Start with [_Legendary Fire King Ponix_] and perform the [1-card Ponix] combo - opponents might try to stop its effect with a handtrap, which can give you the opportunity to combo safely with Sanctuary.
+However, if it goes through, you can get stopped by [_Droll & Lock Bird_].
+> - Start with Sanctuary in order to play around [_Droll & Lock Bird_], but you risk getting interrupted by other handtraps.
+>
+> Depending on the format and matchup, either option can be preferable.

 If you do decide to start with Sanctuary, the steps are the same as steps 3-9 of the [1-card Ponix] combo.